Multilingual runtime resources (.lng)

 • To use the user-defined language file, name the file as custom.lng and place it in the lang folder.

-The file content format is Text ID, Text Description.
-Keep the text IDs unchanged; edit only the text descriptions.
+• Its content format is Text ID, Text Description.
+Modify only the text descriptions.
+Do not modify the text IDs.

-Back up the custom.lng file before editing its content.
+• Back up the custom.lng file before modifying its content.

 The PowerBuilder Runtime Packager allows you to select which language packages to include in the deployment.
 For the English version, English is always selected and cannot be deselected (for the Japanese version, Japanese is mandatory).